Supreme Court clears way for deportation to South Sudan of several immigrants with no ties there

 WASHINGTON — (AP) — The Supreme Court on Thursday cleared the way for the deportation of several immigrants who were put on a flight in May bound for South Sudan, a war-ravaged country where they have no ties.

-The decision comes after the justices found that immigration officials can quickly deport people to third countries.
+The decision comes after the court's conservative majority found that immigration officials can quickly deport people to third countries.
 The majority halted an order that had allowed immigrants to challenge any removals to countries outside their homeland where they could be in danger.

-The court’s latest order makes clear that the South Sudan flight detoured weeks ago can now complete the trip.

-It reverses findings from federal Judge Brian Murphy in Massachusetts, who said his order on those migrants still stands even after the court lifted his broader decision.
+The court's latest decision makes clear that the South Sudan flight can complete the trip, weeks after it was detoured to a naval base in Djibouti where the migrants who had previously been convicted of serious crimes were held in a converted shipping container.
+It reverses findings from federal Judge Brian Murphy in Massachusetts, who said his order on those migrants still stands even after the high court lifted his broader decision.

-The Trump administration has called the judge’s finding “a lawless act of defiance.”
+Department of Homeland Security Assistant Secretary Tricia McLaughlin said the flight would be completed quickly and they could be in South Sudan by Friday.

+The Supreme Court majority wrote that their decision on June 23 completely halted Murphy's ruling and also rendered his decision on the South Sudan flight “unenforceable.”
+The court did not fully detail its legal reasoning on the underlying case, as is common on its emergency docket.

 Attorneys for the eight migrants have said they could face "imprisonment, torture and even death" if sent to South Sudan, where escalating political tensions have threatened to devolve into another civil war.

+McLaughlin called Thursday's decision “a win for the rule of law, safety and security of the American people."

 Authorities have reached agreements with other countries to house immigrants if authorities can’t quickly send them back to their homelands.
-The eight men sent to South Sudan in May had been convicted of serious crimes in the U.S.
+The eight men sent to South Sudan in May had been convicted of crimes in the U.S. and had final orders of removal, Immigration and Customs Enforcement officials have said.

 Murphy, who was nominated by Democratic President Joe Biden, didn’t prohibit deportations to third countries.
-But he found migrants must have a real chance to argue they could be in danger of torture if sent to another country.
+But he found migrants must have a real chance to argue they could be in danger of torture if sent to another country, even if they've already exhausted their legal appeals.

+The men and their guards have faced rough conditions on the naval base in Djibouti where authorities detoured the flight after Murphy found the administration had violated his order by failing allow them a chance to challenge the removal.
+They have since expressed a fear of being sent to South Sudan, Realmuto said.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.